fanoush/ds-d6/espruino/DFU/DK08/README.md

       }
       NRF.restart(); // will schedule SoftDevice restart after you disconnect
       ```
       To run the code you must temporarily disconnect from the device to allow bluetooth and SoftDevice restart.
-After reconnecting you may try to check via `peek32(0x10001014).toString(16);` that the UICR is cleared to all FFs.
+After reconnecting check via `peek32(0x10001014).toString(16);` that the UICR is cleared to all FFs.
+If not it is not safe to continue.

     - upload new bootloader from DK08-bootloader.txt - first paste flashing code, then base64 encoded bootloader binary
     - verify bootloader (run `f=verify` and paste bootloader again)